tiehuis/diohpantine/README.md

 Ax^2 + Bxy + Cy^2 + Dx + Ey + F = 0
 ```

-The methods used to solve these are thos specified (here)[https://www.alpertron.com.ar/METHODS.HTM].
+The methods used to solve these are those specified [here](https://www.alpertron.com.ar/METHODS.HTM).

 ## Examples